Służew: Communist period

 Between 1960 and 1965, the housing estate of Służewiec-Prototypy, was built to the northwest of the historic neighbourhood, between Lotników Avenue, Modzelewskiego Street, Bokserska Street, and Obrzeżna Street, with Rzymowskiego Street as its main axis.
 Consisting of high-rise multifamily buildings, the neighbourhood was constructed as a test ground for new technologies and urbanist solutions, such as various large-panel-system building techniques.
 The observation of various types of building during and after their construction was intended to allow for the improvement of new projects, comparison of existing ones and implementation of cost-reducing solutions.
 It was the first and the largest research ground of its kind in Poland.
 The neighbourhood was designed with modernist apartment buildings.
 The neighbourhood was intended to provide housing for the employees of numerous factories in the nearby industrial district, located within walking distance of it.
-Currently, it is located within the City Information System area of Służew.

 Between 1972 and 1979, two more housing estates were developed in the area.
 This included Służew Fort, located between Wilanowska Avenue, Puławska Street, and Lotników Avenue, and Służew nad Dolinką, between Kmicica, Wałbrzyska, Nowoursynowska, Łukowa, and Dolina Służewska Streets.
 They consisted of mid- and high-rise multifamily residential buildings constructed in the large-panel-system technique.
-Additionally, the Służew Little Valley Park was developed nearby, alongside Służew Stream, and Dolina Służewska Street.
+Additionally, the Służew Little Valley Park was developed nearby, alongside Służewiec Stream, and Dolina Służewska Street.

+In 1978, the Faculty of Management of the University of Warsaw was moved to two buildings at 1 and 3 Szturmowa Street.
+It was the first university faculty in Poland dedicated to the management education.
+The campus was expanded with third building opened in 2002, with the former two being renovated between 2004 and 2005.

 In the 1970s, a neighbourhood of single-family housing for the officers of the Polish People's Army was also constructed around Fort VIII.
 In 1981, concrete-enforced trenches were built in the fort.

-Between 1979 and 1988, the St. Maximilian Maria Kolbe Church, belonging to the Catholic denomination, was constructed at 35 Rzymowskiego Street.
+The St. Maximilian Maria Kolbe Church, which belongs to the Catholic denomination, was constructed at 35 Rzymowskiego Street between 1979 and 1988.